d4n3sh/thedaneshproject/content/posts/2008-07-18-how-to-find-a-programs-process-id-pid.md

   - 889822770

 ---
-Here&#8217;s an easy way to get the pid of a running process.
+Here's an easy way to get the pid of a running process.

 Running the &#8220;pidof&#8221; command will return the pid(s) for a running program.
 See sample below,